bwu62/stat240-revamp/docs/03-handling-data.md

  1. **R indexes from 1, not 0**.
 In other words, R starts counting the position of objects from 1.
  2. **Bounds are inclusive**.
 In other words, R generally includes both start and end bounds when subsetting.

 Knowing this, let's learn subsetting with some examples.
-A pair of useful built-in objects are the vectors `letters` and `LETTERS`, which contain respectively the 26 lowercase and uppercase letters of the English alphabet.
+A pair of useful built-in objects are the vectors [`letters`{.R}](https://rdrr.io/r/base/Constants.html) and [`LETTERS`{.R}](https://rdrr.io/r/base/Constants.html), which contain respectively the 26 lowercase and uppercase letters of the English alphabet.
 These letters make up a character vector (which we will discuss in detail in the next section).

 ``` r